 "In fact, many states are modeling many of their clean air initiatives around California," said Lauree Tranquillo, director of tax compliance and systems at Penske Truck Leasing.
 "This is something we are watching very closely."

 Penske's licensing services for contract equipment can streamline the licensing process for customers.
 "Registering a commercial vehicle in North America can be complex.
-We have a whole team that manages these intricacies," said Benjamin Brewer, manager, fleet services compliance programs at Penske Truck Leasing.
-"Plates arrive seamlessly based off of the information provided by our customers and through the sophisticated systems and processes in place."
+We have a whole team that manages these intricacies," said Benjamin Brewer, senior manager, fleet services compliance programs at Penske Truck Leasing.
+"Plates arrive seamlessly based on the information provided by our customers and through the sophisticated systems and processes in place."

 Penske has self-issuance of license plates in many jurisdictions and houses thousands of license plates at its headquarters.
 "That allows us to register a vehicle literally within minutes and make sure that vehicle is operational as quickly as it can be," Harris said.
 "We can do weight increases and decreases, transfer plates and get replacements all online.
 It expedites the process."

 Customers can quickly obtain replacement copies of credentials and registration cab cards through our Fleet Insight portal.
-"They can print, place it with the vehicle and move on," said Charles Ledig, manager of fleet operations at Penske Truck Leasing.
+"They can print, place it with the vehicle and move on," said Charles Ledig, director of fleet services legalization at Penske Truck Leasing.